matt-manes/scrapeTools/README.md

 # scrapetools
-Install: "python3 -m pip install git+https://github.com/matt-manes/scrapeTools"
+Install using "python3 -m pip install git+https://github.com/matt-manes/scrapeTools"<br>
 Git must be installed and in your PATH.